qcri/RetClean/README.md

-# AI for DP
+# RetClean

-This is the official repository for the AI for Data Preparation project under QCRI.
-AI for DP is a tool that leverages language models for data preparation operations, such as imputation.
+This is the official repository for the RetClean data repair project under QCRI.
+RetClean is a tool that leverages language models for data cleaning operations, such as imputation and error detection.

 ## Installation and Use